John Baptist Pitaval

-John Baptist Pitaval (February 10, 1858 – May 23, 1928) was a French-born American prelate of the Catholic Church.
+John Baptist Pitaval (February 10, 1858 – May 23, 1928) was an American prelate of the Catholic Church.
 He served as Archbishop of Santa Fe from 1909 to 1918.

 Early life and education

 Pitaval was born on February 10, 1858, in Saint-Genis-Terrenoir to Jean Claude and Mariette (née Pugnet) Pitaval.
 He made his preliminary studies for the priesthood in the Archdiocese of Lyon, where he was ordained a subdeacon.

 Pitaval accepted an invitation from Bishop Joseph Projectus Machebeuf to join the Diocese of Denver, arriving in the United States in June 1881.
 He completed his theological studies at St. Mary's Seminary in Baltimore, Maryland, where he was ordained a deacon by Archbishop James Gibbons.

 Priesthood

 Pitaval was ordained a priest on December 24, 1881, by Bishop Machebeuf at the chapel of St. Mary's Academy in Denver.
 Along with Robert Servant, he was one of the first two Catholic priests ordained in Colorado.

 Pitaval engaged in missionary work for the next 21 years.
 He first served in the San Luis Valley, traveling the valley on horseback and supporting himself by selling livestock.
 In 1890, he was transferred to St. Paul's Church in Aspen, where he built a combination church and school building.
 He was appointed to St. Columba Church at Durango in March 1902, remaining there only for a few months.